agkj/SC1015---NBA-Project/README.md

 -----------------------------
 # EDA
-Identifying other variables that affects a player performance in the NBA
+Identifying other variables that affects a player points during his career in the NBA
 1) Age
 2) Games Played
 3) Usage rate
 4) Net rating
+All these variables are factors that affects a player's points throughout his career, we will be using this variables to plot against "points" and see how they stack up.

 -----------------------------